 Frequently Asked Questions

-Technically, no background check will ever show a candidate's history of past jobs.
+Technically, no product based on public records, such as a criminal background check, will ever show a candidate's history of past jobs.
 The most common background check that employers run is a criminal history search.
-This search will uncover conviction records, but it won't provide a record of where the candidate has worked over the years.
+This search will uncover conviction records but won't provide a record of where the candidate has worked over the years.

 The type of background check that employers use to check professional history is an employment verification check.
-This check takes the work history that a job candidate discloses on their resume or job application and checks the information for falsehoods or inaccuracies.
+This check takes the job candidate's work history on their application and checks the information for falsehoods or inaccuracies.

 How do background check companies verify employment history?

-While it is possible to lie about employment history on a resume or job application, that doesn't make it a smart idea.
-Employers want to know that they are hiring a qualified candidate, but they also want to hire someone they can trust.
-Even a minor lie on a resume— such as an exaggerated job title — breaches that trust before it begins to form.
-A job history verification process can easily disprove lies on a resume , making it particularly risky to be dishonest about past work.
+While it is possible to lie about employment history on a resumé or job application, that doesn't make it a smart idea.
+Employers want to know that they are hiring a qualified candidate but also want to hire someone they can trust.
+Even a minor lie on a resumé — such as an exaggerated job title — breaches that trust before it begins to form.
+A job history verification process can easily disprove lies on a resumé, making it particularly risky to be dishonest about past work.

 Can an employer know your employment history?